dpoulson/ChopperPixels/docs/advanced/environment-arduino.md

 Once this is done you will need to install some libraries.

+* adafruit/Adafruit NeoMatrix@^1.3.3
-* Adafruit_NeoPixel
+* adafruit/Adafruit NeoPixel@^1.15.1
-* ReelTwo
+* adafruit/Adafruit GFX Library@^1.12.1

-The neopixel library can be installed as per a standard module in the IDE.
-The ReelTwo library will need to be installed manually.
+The adafruit libraries can be installed as per a standard module in the IDE.

-## Installing ReelTwo

-Go to [ReelTwo repository](https://github.com/reeltwo/Reeltwo), and click the big green 'Code' button.
-There should be an option to download a zip file.

-With that downloaded you need to find your Arduino libraries directory.
-This is different on various version and operating systems.
-If you go to File->Preferences then you should see Sketchbook Location.
-The libraries directory is under that folder.

-Unzip the ReelTwo file you downloaded into the libraries file and restart the Arduino IDE.

-## Checking ReelTwo installation

-When you restart the IDE you should be able to go to file->examples and find ReelTwo in the list.

 ## Installing the ESP32 board library.